 Finding the right travel camera can be an excruciating process.
 There are lots of things to think about, thousands of different cameras to look at and it all looks the same if you’re not proficient at photography lingo.

 That’s exactly why we selected the ten best travel cameras and created this guide for you.
 All of them are very portable (minus a couple of DSLRs), easy to use, and will allow you to create some absolutely outstanding photographs.

 At A Glance: Our Favorite Travel Cameras

-Whether you’re looking to shoot stunning 4k video, professional-looking photographs, or just selfies with amazing backgrounds, you will find the perfect travel camera for you in this review!
+Whether you’re looking to shoot stunning 4k videos, professional-looking photographs, or just selfies with amazing backgrounds, you will find the perfect travel camera for you in this review!